 PRICE: €139 per night

 5. Cinnamon Bey Beruwala

-Cinnamon Bey Beruwala was the second stop on my two week tour of Sri Lanka.
+Cinnamon Bey Beruwala was the second stop on my two week tour of Sri Lanka last year.
 The location of this hotel is what makes it one of the best in the country, with spectacular views out over Beruwala Bay and the most stunning stretch of rugged coastline.
 The beaches here are home to some huge waves and must be a surfers paradise at certain times of the year.

 There are two swimming pools, the main one situated next to the bar and restaurant and a more private one located next to the pool villa rooms which we had exclusive access to.
 On arrival we simply opened out balcony doors, stepped outside and jumped straight into the pool!